 The day will be filled with live music and other children's activities.

 You will find several fun tours at up to 50% off this Easter Weekend in San Francisco.
 Here are some of the most popular options.

 Easter Sunday is also the final day of the Cherry Blossom Festival in Japantown.
 All day long, you can enjoy live entertainment and sample traditional Japanese goodies.
 Sunday is also the day of their colorful parade.
 This event is also all day Saturday.

 from San Fran

-The 93rd Annual Easter Sunrise Service at Mt.
-Davidson Cross starts at 6:30am.
-On Easter morning, join 50,000 other locals and visitors for this non-denominational service at the highest point in San Francisco.
+The 95th Annual Easter Sunrise Service at the Mt.
+Davidson Cross starts at 7am.
+On Easter morning, join thousands of other locals and visitors for this non-denominational service at the highest point in San Francisco.

 The best way to get here is to take a Muni train to the Forest Hill Station.
-From there, you can pick up a free shuttle ride to park gate where the service is held.
+From there, you can pick up a free shuttle ride to the park gate.

 The shuttle service will also take you back to the station after the service, so you can easily make your way back to your hotel.

 There is some hiking required once you arrive, so prepare for a small, uphill hike to the cross once you arrive.
 Make sure to wear comfortable shoes too to make the journey to the top more pleasant.